Frequently asked

 We chose this because insurance reimbursement on compounded HRT and weight management is unreliable and adds weeks of paperwork.
 Charging cash directly lets us keep visits short, prescribers focused, and pricing transparent.

-From physician approval, Strive Pharmacy typically dispenses within 2 business days and your shipment arrives within 3–5 business days.
+From physician approval, the pharmacy typically dispenses within 2 business days and your shipment arrives within 3–5 business days.
 Most patients receive their first delivery within a week of finishing intake.

 You'll get tracking the moment it ships.
 All packaging is plain, unmarked, and discreet.